taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

-The migration that we setup is fairly simple.
-It adds two string columns to the table for the username and password_hash of the user.
-It's important to note that we will be storing a hash of the user password rather than the actual password for security reasons.
-It also includes timestamps for when the user record is created and updated.
-We also include a unique index on the user's username for a quick database lookup.
+The migration that we setup is pretty simple.
+It will create the users table and the username, password_hash, created_at, and updated_at columns.
+The updated_at and created_at columns will be added because of that special timestamps function.
+We also create a unique index on the username column to prevent doing a full table scan while searching for a user by their username.

+It's important to note that we will be storing an encrypted hash of the user password rather than the actual password for security reasons.

-Now with the migration setup, let's go ahead and actually run that migration against our database.
+Now with the migration setup, let's execute that migration file to make the changes to our database and create the user table.

 ```
 $ mix ecto.migrate
 ```

-We should now have our users table created.
-Now we need to setup our user context and schema to handle the transactions made to the database for user records.
+Now we need to create context and schema modules that will be used to manage users in our application.

-Let's start by creating the user schema.
+Let's get started by creating our user schema module.
+The schema module will consist of a few things, the user schema and a function that creates a changeset of the user.

+The schema is basically a blueprint of a resource that is used to create a struct that represents that resource, which in our case is the user.

+The changeset function is used to create a changeset of the user struct that will be used when our transaction to the database is made.
+It allows us cast, filter, validate and define constraints when manipulating a struct.

 ```
 ## lib/auth_example/users/user